crvallance/hotspot/README.md

 * usb-modeswitch
 * ppp

-This should get them all installed: `sudo apt-get isntall wvdial usb-modeswitch ppp`
+This should get them all installed: `sudo apt-get install wvdial usb-modeswitch ppp`

 ### Step-by-step
 No promised but I might do this with a blank SD card just to give some step-by-step instructions from scratch.